 Utterly delighted, he immediately grasped her sleeve.
 The woman, who appeared to feel frightened, said "Oh, horrors!
 Who is this?"
-"What's there to be upset about?" he said, this misted setting moon; and this far from misty bond."
+"What's there to be upset about?" he said,

+"One who knows the beauty of a late night appreciates this misted setting moon; and this far from misty bond."

 He gently embraced her, lowered her, and shut the door.
 The sight of her, aghast with terror, was very fetching and pretty.
 Trembling, she said, "Come here, someone," but he said, "I am permitted what I please by everyone; so even if you summon someone, what is to come of it?
 Now just be quiet."
 At the sound of his voice, she determined that it was he, and took some small comfort in that.